SilPho/medal-collection/README.md

 You can get the plugin to recheck all of your medals, but I only recommend doing this if you've played on other devices or had the plugin disabled for a while.
 This is because medals aren't always updated immediately, so your counts can seemingly go down if you recheck too soon after playing a map.

 # Known Issues
 Royal Mode is not supported.
 You can't earn medals on a Royal map, so this isn't a big deal.
 Royal "training" maps work as normal.
-Stunt Mode should work fine though.
+Stunt and Platform Modes should work fine though.

 # Settings